rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Whoever has my commandments and keeps them, he it is who loves me.
 And he who loves me will be loved by my Father, and I will love him and manifest myself to him. ^1421

-Judas ( not Iscariot ) said to him, Lord, how is it that you will manifest yourself to us, and not to the world? ^1422
+Judas (not Iscariot) said to him, Lord, how is it that you will manifest yourself to us, and not to the world? ^1422

 Jesus answered him, If anyone loves me, he will keep my word, and my Father will love him, and we will come to him and make our home with him. ^1423

 Whoever does not love me does not keep my words.
-And the word that you hear is not mine but the Father’s who sent me. ^1424
+And the word that you hear is not mine but the Father's who sent me. ^1424

 These things I have spoken to you while I am still with you. ^1425